NetScout Systems Inc. announced this morning that it will acquire Network General Corp. in a deal worth roughly

 "Today, we are bringing together two established companies with complementary technologies to form a new, stronger organization that will have the scale, technology and mindshare to meet some of the greatest challenges associated with virtualization, convergence, SOA and highly distributed network-centric operations," NetScout president and CEO Anil Singhal said.

 In addition, NetScout said it believes the acquisition will fuel the vendor's entry into the wireless service provider segment, an area dominated by large competitors.
-Adding Network General's capabilities, NetScout will be able to fill more performance
+Adding Network General's capabilities, NetScout will be able to fill more performance monitoring and troubleshooting requirements.

 Ken Hao, speaking on behalf of private equity firms Silver Lake and Texas Pacific Group -- which specialize in technology investments and bought Network General in 2003 -- said the NetScout-Network General combination will take the lead in performance monitoring and network management.